 When a person is remanded in custody it means that they will be detained in a prison until a later date when a trial or sentencing hearing will take place.
 The majority of prisoners on remand have not been convicted of a criminal offence and are awaiting trial following a not guilty plea.
 A person who is on remanded in a prison is not treated as a convicted prisoner, as they have not yet been found guilty of any offence.
 They should also have further rights in prison, such as being able to wear their own clothes and having more visits.
 The time also spent on remand, could be taken off by the judge at sentencing should the individual be found guilty at trial.
 This time will be taken into consideration by the judge once they pass sentence.

 If a person is convicted and remanded in custody until a sentencing hearing this is known as ‘Judges Remand’.
 A prisoner subject to ‘Judges Remand’ is no longer entitled to the privileges available to unconvicted individuals and is treated as a sentenced prisoner.

 Why has my family member/partner been remanded into custody?

-The reasons a prisoner may be held in custody leading up to a trial vary for a variety of reasons.
+A prisoner may be held in custody leading up to a trial vary for a variety of reasons.
 The prosecution can indicate one or more of the following as reasons a person should not be released on bail:

 - The individual has previous convictions for similar offences.